Liberal International Order in Trouble

 The term ‘liberal international order’ has become widely used – generally to refer to the international system that developed in the years after the end of the Cold War in 1989, or even to the whole period since the end of the Second World War in 1945.

 Although the term itself is relatively new, the ideas and practices that comprise it are not.
-They include multi-party democracy, the growth of international law and institutions, recognition of human rights, freedom of religious belief, the removal of barriers to international trade.
+They include multi-party democracy, the growth of international law and institutions, recognition of human rights, freedom of religious belief, and the removal of barriers to international trade.

 All of the above have been advocated as means of reducing the incidence of war between states.
 This is not an elegy for a liberal international order that is now under threat, but rather a call for rethinking it, especially in light of its long, diverse, and troubled history.